General Policies and Program Requirements for the Master of Music (M.M.), Master of Music Education (M.M.E.) and Master of Voice Pedagogy (M.V.P.)

-Graduate students are graduated with distinction upon earning a cumulative grade point average of 3.85 in all 500-, 600-, and 700-level courses.
+Graduate students are graduated with distinction upon earning a cumulative grade point average of 3.85 or better in all 500-, 600-, and 700-level courses.

-- All students pursuing the M.M., M.M.E,, or M.V.P. degree at Westminster Choir College of Rider University must pass a final oral examination.
+- All students pursuing the M.M., M.M.E. or M.V.P. degree in the School of Westminster Choir College must pass a final oral examination.

 - The oral examination normally occurs during the last semester in which a student is enrolled prior to graduation.